MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/automatic-provisioning.md

     - This capability will be added to the app ID and a new provisioning profile with the updated app ID is generated.
     - Not all capabilities are currently supported.
 For more information on the ones that are supported, check out the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.

+## Wildcard App IDs

+Starting with Visual Studio for Mac 7.6, automatic provisioning will by default attempt to create and use a wildcard App ID and provisioning profile instead of an explicit App ID based on the **Bundle Identifier** specified in **Info.plist**.
+Wildcard App IDs reduce the number of profiles and IDs to maintain in the Apple Developer Portal.

+In some cases, an app's entitlements require an explicit App ID.
+The following entitlements do not support wildcard App IDs:

+- App Groups
+- Associated Domains
+- Apple Pay
+- Game Center
+- HealthKit
+- HomeKit
+- Hotspot
+- In-App purchase
+- Multipath
+- NFC
+- Personal VPN
+- Push Notifications
+- Wireless Accessory Configuration

+If your app uses one of these entitlements, Visual Studio for Mac will attempt to create an explicit (instead of a wildcard) App ID.

+> [!NOTE]
+> Automatic provisioning with wildcard App IDs is currently only available
+> in Visual Studio for Mac.

 ## Related Links